Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 7: Reward Function Components (if basics done ,start from here ).md

     return reward
 ```

+The above Python code snippet showcases a meticulous function for calculating distance-based rewards in an autonomous racing scenario.
+Here, the distance parameter represents the proximity of the agent to a designated trajectory or waypoint.
+By utilizing predefined distance thresholds and corresponding reward levels, the function assigns appropriate rewards to incentivize the agent's navigation towards optimal paths.

 #### 2. Progress-based Rewards: Navigating Temporal Realms with Purpose

 Progress-based rewards, the chronicles of agents' odysseys through time and space, serve as guiding beacons illuminating the path towards key milestones and achievements.
 From the triumphant echoes of lap completion to the whispered murmurs of track coverage, these rewards motivate agents to forge ahead with unwavering determination and purpose.
 Witness the majesty of progress-based rewards, encapsulated in the following ode: